-Peach Cookies or Pesche Dolci how they are called in Italy, are an impressive dessert perfect for summer days, that look and taste like peaches.
-These cookies are known worldwide and are usually made during the holiday season reminding to many of us of the beautiful childhood days.
+Peach Cookies or Pesche Dolci as they are called in Italy, are an impressive dessert perfect for summer days, that look and taste like peaches.
+These cookies are known worldwide and are usually made during the holiday season reminding many of us of the beautiful childhood days.

 Nutella Stuffed Chocolate Cookies